 Design/methodology/approach —This research was conducted on 120 business actors and independent workers in the Greater Malang region using a survey and partial Least Squares analysis performed in SmartPLS.

 Findings — This study finds that tax compliance intention is determined by tax morale, social norms, penalty magnitude, tax complexity, and perception about the government; and that tax compliance intention, detection risk, and penalty magnitude influence tax compliance behavior.
-Furthermore, detection risk does not affect tax compliance intention, and tax complexity is not influential on tax compliance behavior.
+Furthermore, detection risk does not affect tax compliance intention, and tax complexity does not influence tax compliance behavior.

 Keywords — Tax compliance behavior; Theory of Planned Behavior; Theory of Fiscal Psychology.